 We’re based in operational centres in Derby and Farnborough.
 Having two centres means we can respond quicker to accidents in any part of the UK.

+Our investigations are focused solely on improving safety.
 We are not a prosecuting body and do not apportion blame or liability.
-Our investigations are focused solely on improving safety and breaches of legislation are dealt with by other organisations; usually the police and safety authorities, none of their statutory duties have been changed by the creation of the RAIB.
+Possible breaches of legislation are dealt with by other organisations, usually the police and safety authorities.

 We’re responsible for:

 - investigating the causes of railway accidents and incidents where we believe our investigation will bring safety learning to the industry

-identifying risks which may lead to a similar accident or make an accident worse and making recommendations to prevent reoccurrence
+- identifying the factors that may lead to a similar accident or make the consequences worse

 - increasing awareness of how railway accidents happen